 Above and Below - A comparison of 4 blue flowered asters.
 Besides plant geometry, leaf shape and size, the diameter of the flower head, # of ray and disc florets (upper photo) and the shape of the phyllaries of the flower head (lower photo) help distinguish one species from another.

 Notes: Aromatic Aster is not indigenous to the Garden.
 Eloise Butler first introduced it on Sept, 1, 1912 with plants sourced from "the forty" which is believed to be the 40 acres near the Minnesota River owned by her friend Clara Schutt.
 More were planted on Oct.
 25, 1914 and in Sept.
 1918, both from Fort Snelling.
+More in 1923 and '24.
 Martha Crone also planted 12 of the species in Sept.
-1933 with plants sourced near Shakopee, MN; planted more in 1936, '44, and '45.
+1933 with plants sourced near Shakopee, MN; planted more in 1936, '44,'45, '46 and '51.
 It was still in the Garden at the time of her 1951 census, but not on any later census.
+Cary George planted it in 1995 but it has not survived.
 Eloise Butler wrote in her 1915 report to the Board of Park Commissioners that "Aster oblongifolius is local on our prairies.
 It is pleasing by reason of the size, color and aromatic odor of the blossoms."

 Much the same text was incorporated into an essay that was sent to The Gray Memorial Botanical Chapter, (Division D) of the Agassiz Association for publication in the Asa Gray Bulletin.
 Text here.